 Ringworm is a common skin infection.
-Despite its name, it’s caused by a fungus – and has nothing to do with worms!
-It passes easily from person to person through skin contact, or from infected towels, bedding, surfaces or another person’s clothes.
+Despite its name, it’s actually caused by a fungus, not a worm.
+It spreads through physical contact with skin or personal objects of an infected person.
 Sometimes ringworm can be picked up from soil or animals, too.

 What does ringworm look like?

-Most commonly there’s a single circular rash, but sometimes the fungus spreads and forms multiple patches of ringworm rashes.
+Ringworm usually looks like a single circular rash, but sometimes the fungus spreads and forms multiple patches of rashes.

-An antifungal treatment is needed to treat ringworm.
-Creams with the active ingredient clotrimazole or miconazole are available over the counter at a pharmacy, or you can get it on prescription from a GP.
+Ringworm is treated with antifungal treatments.
+Creams with the active ingredient clotrimazole, terbinafine or miconazole are available over the counter at a pharmacy, or you can get a prescription from a GP.

-Ringworm treatments need to be applied twice daily, and consistently for a period of several weeks, to completely eradicate the fungus.
+Ringworm treatments need to be applied twice daily for several weeks to completely clear the fungus.

-If the ringworm isn’t clearing up adequately with anti-fungal ringworm treatments, or is spreading across a very large area of the body, then a GP may consider a prescription of antifungal tablets.
+If the ringworm isn’t clearing up with antifungal ringworm treatments, or is spreading across your body, a GP may consider a prescription of antifungal tablets.